-- (1) Any application required in terms of this By-Law must be duly completed on a form approved by the Council, signed by the applicant and submitted to the Municipality. - (2) Any application referred to in subsection (1) must be accompanied by - - (a) if the applicant is not the owner of the land, a power of attorney signed by the owner authorising the applicant to make the application on behalf of the owner and - (i) if the application is for development on communal land referred to in section 75, the power of attorney required in terms of this paragraph is the power of attorney referred to in section 75(2); - (ii) if the owner is married in community of property the power of attorney must be signed by both spouses; - if the owner of the land is a company, closed corporation, body corporate or owners' association, proof that the person is authorised to act on behalf of the company, closed corporation, body corporate or owners' association; - (c) if the owner of the land is a trust, the application must be signed by all the trustees; - (d) a written motivation for the application based on the criteria for consideration of the application; and - (e) proof of payment of application fees. - (3) In addition to the documents referred to in subsection (2), an application referred to in subsection (1) must be accompanied by the following documents: - (a) in the case of an application for the amendment of an existing scheme or land use scheme by the rezoning of land, the documents contemplated in Schedule 6; - (b) in the case of an application for the removal, amendment or suspension of a restrictive or obsolete condition, servitude or reservation registered against the title of the land, the documents contemplated in Schedule 7; - (d) in the case of an application of the amendment or cancellation in whole or in part of a general plan of a township, such plans, diagrammes and other documents contemplated in Schedule 8; - (e) in the case of an application for the subdivision of any land, the documents contemplated in Schedule 9; - (f) in the case of an application for the consolidation of any land, the documents contemplated in Schedule 10; - (g) in the case of the permanent closure of any public place, the documents contemplated in Schedule 11; - (h) in the case of an application for consent use, the documents contemplated in Schedule 12;
+- (1) Any application required in terms of this By-Law must be duly completed on a form approved by the Council, signed by the applicant and submitted to the Municipality. - (2) Any application referred to in subsection (1) must be accompanied by - - (a) if the applicant is not the owner of the land, a power of attorney signed by the owner authorising the applicant to make the application on behalf of the owner and if the owner is married in community of property a power of attorney signed by both spouses; - if the owner of the land is a company, closed corporation, body corporate or owners' association, proof that the person is authorised to act on behalf of the company, closed corporation, body corporate or owners' association; - (c) if the owner of the land is a trust, the application must be signed by all the trustees; - (d) a written motivation for the application based on the criteria for consideration of the application; - (e) proof of payment of application fees; and - (f) in the case of an application for development on communal land referred to in section 63, the power of attorney referred to in section 63(2). - (3) In addition to the documents referred to in subsection (2), an application referred to in subsection (1) must be accompanied by the following documents: - (a) in the case of an application for the amendment of an existing scheme or land use scheme by the rezoning of land, the documents contemplated in Schedule 6; - (b) in the case of an application for the removal, amendment or suspension of a restrictive or obsolete condition, servitude or reservation registered against the title of the land, the documents contemplated in Schedule 7; - in the case of an application of the amendment or cancellation in whole or in part of a general plan of a township, such plans, diagrams and other documents contemplated in Schedule 8; - (e) in the case of an application for the subdivision of any land, the documents contemplated in Schedule 9; - (f) in the case of an application for the consolidation of any land, the documents contemplated in Schedule 10; - (g) in the case of the permanent closure of any public place, the documents contemplated in Schedule 11; - (h) in the case of an application for consent use, the documents contemplated in Schedule 11; - (i) in the case of an application for the permanent or temporary departure from the land use scheme, the documents contemplated in Schedule 13; and - (j) in the case of any other application not referred to in this section, the documentation determined by the Municipality.